-7. Subject to regulatory requirements, operator’s policy and user’s consent, 6G network transfers the prediction including the predicted position of Alex’s car at next 10 s to ITS.
-The ITS could tell Alex to slow down otherwise he would have high probability to collide with an approaching truck located at blind area of Alex.
+7. Subject to regulatory requirements, operator’s policy and user’s consent, the 6G network transfers the prediction including the predicted position of Alex’s car at the next 10 s to the ITS.
+The ITS could tell Alex to slow down otherwise he would have high probability of colliding with an approaching truck located at blind area of Alex.

 7.9.4 Post-conditions